 During a stay at Posada Amazonas there is a mix of activities available including rainforest hikes, ethnobotanical walks, night walks and talks, and a farm visit.
 Canopy access is easy with a 30 metre scaffolding tower just a 20-minute walk from the lodge where you may see toucans, parrots and macaws.
 There is also a parrot clay lick a short walk from the lodge, where it is possible to see dozens of parrots and parakeets descend on clear mornings to ingest the clay.
 A family of giant otters can often be seen on a nearby oxbow lake, as well as other lakeside wildlife such as caiman, hoatzin and horned screamers.
-During your stay you have have the chance to meet member of the local Ese-Eja community and learn about their culture and their daily lives in the Amazon rainforest.
+During your stay you have have the chance to meet members of the local Ese-Eja community and learn about their culture and their daily lives in the Amazon rainforest.

 Open: Posada Amazonas is open all year.

 Location: Posada Amazonas is in the Amazon rainforest.
 The journey from the airport in Puerto Maldonado takes about 2 hours and includes a 45-minute boat ride.
 The lodge is in the Ese-Eja communal reserve next to the Tambopata National Reserve.

-Activities: Bird watching from the canopy tower and at the parrot clay lick, boat trips on the lake, kayaking and mountain biking.
+Activities: Bird watching from the canopy tower and at the parrot clay lick, boat trips on the lake and mountain biking.
 Night walks are offered to view nocturnal animals and birds.
 You can follow an ethnobotanical trail to learn about the medicinal uses of selected plants, visit a local Ese-Eja community and a working farm.
 Guided activities are usually in groups of about 10 people.
 In May 2019 Posada Amazonas introduced the a la carte option.
 Guest booking this have access to the full range of over 20 activities at no extra charge.
 These range from spending a day with the Ese-Eja community to wildlife viewing and rainforest walks.
 During downtime at the lodge you can enjoy a massage at the wellness centre, take a walk to the river or relax in a hammock.